brglackin/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
-We first change the working directory to the repository location and load our datafile.
+For this analysis, the dataset was downloaded and read into R.

 ```r